ChannelAdvisor targets 2013 IPO, sources say

-The Morrisville, North Carolina-based company, which is partly owned by eBay Inc, has hired Goldman Sachs and Stifel Nicolaus to lead the offering, two of the sources said.
+The Morrisville, North Carolina-based company, which is partly owned by eBay Inc (EBAY.O), has hired Goldman Sachs (GS.N) and Stifel Nicolaus (SF.N) to lead the offering, two of the sources said.

 ChannelAdvisor is hoping to list next summer, one of the sources said.